Ylianst/ESP-IQ2020/documentation/protocol.md

 <-- 01 37 80 23D5000000003234313130304E30A76EBD3915FF7E9C30303744000000040000000400000004000031500000271000002710000007E2000007E2
                                                                                                                  AAAAAAAABBBBBBBB

-AAAAAAAA - Carterage use in hours.
-BBBBBBBB - Carterage use in hours.
+AAAAAAAA - Carterage use in hours (Small-Endian) BBBBBBBB - Carterage use in hours (Small-Endian)
 ```

 The first command polls the data and the second is the data returned from the Freshwater IQ module.